 - 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
-Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.8 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996, are met.
+Pupils are properly supervised. - 2.8 Attendance registers are maintained as required.
+The admissions register is not maintained as required.
+The strategic approach to risk assessment is not implemented effectively and a suitable disability access plan is not in place. - 2.9 The standards relating to welfare, health and safety in paragraphs 6-14, and the ban on corporal punishment under section 548 of the Education Act 1996 are met but those in paragraphs 15-16 and the requirement of Schedule 10 of the Equality Act 2010 are not met.